-PrecertificationThe medical necessity of your admission to a hospital or other covered facility must be precertified for you to receive these Out-of-Network benefits.
+The medical necessity of your admission to a hospital or other covered facility must be precertified for you to receive these Out-of-Network benefits.
 Emergency admissions must be reported within two business days following the day of admission even if you have been discharged.
-Otherwise, the benefits payable will be reduced by \$500.
+Otherwise, benefits will be reduced by \$500.
 See Section 3 for details.